-To reverse this situation the Academy has increased its student numbers further from September 2018 which will result in increased funding in year.
+To reverse this situation the Academy has increased its student numbers further from September 2019 which will result in increased funding in year and the schools PAN is increasing over the next three years.
 Along with this staffing has been reviewed and savings identified both prior to the year starting and during the year.